c0d33rr0r/Quantum-Replacement/README.md

 Special retard y'all see.

 They have developed a war agasint us all, we are all in the same boat, self speed.

+survive ppl, do what you have to...... stay on roof tops.